themesberg/flowbite-svelte/src/routes/docs/components/bottom-navigation.md

 ## Active class

 Use the following example to add active class.
+You can overwrite `activeClass` by using the `classActive` prop.

 ```svelte example class="flex flex-col relative"
 <script>